aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/metadata/_index.md

 aliases:
   - /document-properties/
   - /working-with-document-properties/
-keywords: "Aspose.Cells Cloud, Excel metadata API, document properties, GET metadata, update Excel properties, delete Excel metadata, REST API example"
+keywords: "Aspose.Cells Cloud, Excel metadata, document properties API, REST API, GET metadata, update Excel properties, delete Excel metadata"
-description: "Explore how to read, add, update, and delete Excel file metadata using Aspose.Cells Cloud REST API.
-Includes cURL & SDK examples for Java, .NET, Python, Node.js, and more."
+description: "Learn how to read, add, update, and delete Excel file metadata using Aspose.Cells Cloud REST API.
+Includes examples for cURL and SDKs across Java, .NET, Python, Node.js, and more."
+ArticleTitle: "Working with Excel Metadata and Document Properties – Aspose.Cells Cloud"
 weight: 100
 ---

+Excel files can store a variety of metadata that helps identify, organize, and manage the documents.
+Aspose.Cells Cloud provides a straightforward REST API for reading, adding, updating, and deleting this metadata, enabling developers to integrate document‑property management into their applications.
+This guide covers the two main categories of properties—standard and custom—explains how to work with them, and supplies direct links to the relevant API endpoints.
+You’ll also find a concise API reference table with request details to accelerate implementation.

+**Last updated:** July 8, 2026

 **Types of document properties**